delamarch3/stack/README.md

     ...
 ```

-The label information at the end is only useful for debugging - they are not needed during program execution.
+The label information at the end is only useful for debugging - it is not needed during program execution.